scott-vincent/instrument-panel/README.md

 To run instrument-panel on a different PC, unzip instrument-panel to a folder on the new PC.
 Edit settings/instrument-panel.json and in the "Data Link" section change the IP address of the "Host" to the address where FS2020 is running on your local network, e.g. 192.168.0.1 - You can find the correct address of your host by running a command prompt on the host machine and running ipconfig, then scroll back and look for the first "IPv4 Address" line.
 Now double-click instrument-panel.exe to run it.

+Note: There is a screensaver feature so the instrument panel will appear dim until you run FS2020 and select where you are flying from.
+It will also dim when you are flying and enter the pause menu.

 # RELEASES

 Ready-built releases for Windows x64 and Raspberry Pi 4 can be found by clicking on the Releases section on the right of this readme.